 Serving Suggestions

-• Pair them with a simple lemon-garlic butter sauce.
+- Serve them with a simple lemon-garlic butter sauce.

-Flavor Pairings: What Goes Well with Scallops?
+Flavor Pairing: What Flavors Go with Scallops?

 Herbs and Spices